 Alternatively you can source your own accommodation.
 Our location map shows some of the other hotel options in and around the city centre.
 You can compare prices and book Canberra accommodation online here or try accommodation web sites such as www.wotif.com or contact a property directly.

-Abode Woden is right next to the Woden bus interchange – catch any of the regular 300 series buses (Blue Rapid buses) from Platform 9 towards city.
+Abode Woden is right next to the Woden bus interchange – catch the R4 rapid bus from Platform 6 towards city.
 The bus trip will take less than 15 minutes, and there is a bus stop immediately outside the Albert Hall.

 Cash fares are $5 for a single trip (no charge for transfers to another bus within 90min from boarding the first bus) or $9.60 for a daily ticket.